hstor3/budget-train/README.md

 ## About

 Need to keep track of your spending?
 This is the app for you!
 This budget tracker allows you to add and subtract funds as well as showing you a graph of your total funds over time.
+This app also allows you to add transactions if you are offline.
+When you go back online, your transactions will continue to be displayed.

 ### Built With